CVBhanuPrakash/Virtual_Mouse/README.md

 # Virtual_Mouse

-## This Python project allows mouse control using hand gestures.
+This Python project empowers users to control their computer's mouse cursor effortlessly through intuitive hand gestures.
+The project leverages a combination of computer vision and machine learning technologies to recognize and interpret various hand gestures, translating them into precise mouse movements and actions.

 ### Supported Hand Gestures and Actions